josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 barely having enough volunteers and volunteer time to keep the current operation running is not a sustainable model.

-IETFAdminOrg must rely less on volunteers or be better assured of engagement of willing and capable volunteers.
+IAO must rely less on volunteers or be better assured of engagement of willing and capable volunteers.

 ### Staff